lixinlu1997/Object-Removal/README.md

 This project offers an efficient and effective method for filling the removed regions in an image.

 # Environment
-The code can be compile based on eta library and the other library we will use is:
+The code can be compile based on eta library (eta library installation info can be found in:https://github.com/voxel51/eta ) and the other library we will use is:

 - Keras 2.1.5
 - tensorflow 1.6.0